LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

 To do so, we can add attributes to our ``Index()`` method.
 As you may recall from the :ref:`chapter <csharp-attributes>` on unit testing, attributes in C# lie somewhere between code and comments.
 While an attribute cannot change the code inside the method or class, an attribute in attribute routing does supply critical information about routes and request types.
-Attribute routing is powerful because it does not depend on any endpoint mapping info in ``Startup.cs``, can defy the pattern established by conventional routing, and specify one request type for a method to respond to.
+Attribute routing is powerful because it does not depend on any endpoint mapping info in ``Program.cs``, can defy the pattern established by conventional routing, and specify one request type for a method to respond to.

-.. admonition:: Note

 ASP.NET has many different attributes that we can use in our controllers.
 For a more in-depth catalog of different attributes, check out the `documentation <https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-3.1#http-verb-templates>`__.

 .. index:: !
 [HttpGet], !
 [HttpPost], !
 [Route("path")]